Hirevo/mega-rs/README.md

 This library aims to implement most (if not all) interactions with MEGA's API in pure Rust.

-This allows to Rust applications to access MEGA without needing to depend on the [MEGAcmd] command-line tool being installed on the host system.
+This allows Rust applications to access MEGA without needing to depend on the [MEGAcmd] command-line tool being installed on the host system.

 It can also allow for more fine-grained control over how the operations are carried-out, like downloading nodes concurrently.